ropensci/roweb3/content/blog/2021-02-02-http-testing-book/index.Rmd

 All three maintainers were very cooperative and nice.

 * There was a recent tech note about vcr release, part of which is a consequence of the book update.
-* In httptest the new `httptest::with_mock_dir()` function was contributed as a result
+* In httptest the new `httptest::with_mock_dir()` function was contributed as a result of Maëlle's work.
+* In webfakes Maëlle suggested and helped develop the [OAuth2.0 apps](http://webfakes.r-lib.org/articles/oauth.html).

+Besides, the book itself is an early adopter of a brand-new bookdown template by Hadley Wickham, `bookdown::bs4_book()`, which you might want to check out for your own bookish endeavors!
+It's only available in the [development version of bookdown](https://github.com/rstudio/bookdown/) at the moment of writing, and there quite a [few features still in the work](https://github.com/rstudio/bookdown/issues?q=is%3Aopen+sort%3Aupdated-desc+label%3A%22bs4_book+%3Ahiking_boot%3A%22+).
+As for deployment, we'd recommend looking at the [GitHub Actions workflow for the R packages book](https://github.com/hadley/r-pkgs/blob/master/.github/workflows/build-book.yaml) that we drew inspiration from.

 ## Further work and feedback request!

 While we are happy of the book current state, we are committed to updating and improving it!
-Have a look at the book issue tracker, and feel free to give us feedback there or on rOpenSci forum.
+Have a look at the [book issue tracker](https://github.com/ropensci-books/http-testing/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc), and feel free to give us feedback there or on [rOpenSci forum](https://discuss.ropensci.org/).
 Comments by experts and newbies and any expertise level in-between are most welcome!
 Happy HTTP testing!